jcyuan2020/EnergyPlus/design/FY2021/NFP-Delicated_Exhaust_Fans.md

         void CalcAirLoopExhaustMixer(EnergyPlusData &state);
     };

 The proposed code is simlar to the current AirLoopHVAC:Mixer.
-An additional member--Real64 OutletHumRat--is added to the struct, in that this could be important information for energy and mass balance, and also for potential total heat (enthalpy) recovery procedures.
+Two additional vector element will be added to accomondate the inlet fraction schedule index and the inlet design flow rate need for AirLoopHVAC:ExhaustMixer.
+Further, another another additional member--Real64 OutletHumRat--is added to the struct, in that this could be important information for energy and mass balance, and also for potential total heat (enthalpy) recovery procedures.

 ### factory method ###